mike-njunge/photography-website/README.md

 * HTML

 ## Browser support
-IE10+ and all modern browsers.
+This  project is supported by all modern browsers.
 You can visit it by clicking the link (https://mike-njunge.github.io/photography-website/)

 ## License
-Photocraft is licensed under [the MIT License](https://opensource.org/licenses/MIT).
+my project  is licensed under [the MIT License](https://opensource.org/licenses/MIT).